johannes-b/monolith/monolith/README.md

 This project illustrates the following concepts:

 * App running in WildFly 10.x (EE 7)
-* Connecting to a separate instance of `mysql` database
+* Connection to a separate instance of `mysql` database
-* Deploying to Cloud Foundry
+* Deployment to Cloud Foundry

-## Running TicketMonster
+## Running TicketMonster locally

-From the command line, you can run the application simply in a WildFly 10.x application server as simple as this:
+From the command line, you can run the application in a WildFly 10.x application server as simple as this:

 ```
 mvn clean package wildfly:run
 ```

-This builds the application with an embedded database and bootstraps an embedded application server and deploys the service available at [http://localhost:8080/ticket-monster](http://localhost:8080/ticket-monster).
-Give it a try to make sure everything comes up correctly.
+This builds the application with an embedded database, bootstraps an embedded application server and deploys the service available at [http://localhost:8080/ticket-monster](http://localhost:8080/ticket-monster).

-## For developers: Building TicketMonster
+## Building TicketMonster

-TicketMonster can be built from Maven, by running the following Maven command:
+TicketMonster can be built from Maven by running the following Maven command:

 ```
 mvn clean package
 ```

-### Building TicketMonster with MySQL
+## Building TicketMonster with MySQL

 If you want to build the WAR with support for MySQL database, build with the following profiles: